-- Integrating graduate students from the ENTO and PLPA programs into joint activities (seminar, outreach efforts, new courses, social events) will improve and expand the experiences of each group. - Our faculty curriculum committee will make a concerted effort in the coming year to optimize available courses and adapt requirement to best fit the needs of our students.
+- Continue to encourage participation in professional meetings and conferences. - Support oral and written communications on multiple platforms including peer reviewed publications, public events, professional websites, extension publications and social media. - Our departmental curriculum committee will make a concerted effort in the coming year to optimize available courses and adapt requirements to best fit the needs of our students.